 After navigating what turned out to be the last of the rapids we found a peach of a spot to call home for the night, with the perfect combination of a beach for the tents and trees for the rest of us with hammocks.

-Perfect in every way, except for the fact we had only travelled 6km, leaving us with a hefty 15km to make it back to civilisation, or run the risk of camping out another night with no means of letting the outside world know we’d all be late for our 9am start on the Monday.
+Perfect in every way, except for the fact we had only traveled 6km, leaving us with a hefty 15km to make it back to civilisation, or run the risk of camping out another night with no means of letting the outside world know we’d all be late for our 9.00am start on Monday.

 Making up for lost time